This is part one of a two-part series.

-When working with clients, I emphasize the importance of taking extra care to present the best camera-ready version of yourself.
-And to ensure that the way you “look” meets the expectations of your target audience and builds your credibility.
+In my camera-ready coaching sessions with business thought leaders, I emphasize the importance of taking extra care to present the best camera-ready version of themselves onscreen.
+This is to meet the technical demands of the camera lens and ensure that the way they “look” enhances their credibility and meets the expectations of their target audience.

 With video, everything counts.
 Everything your audience sees or hears on-screen either builds your credibility or detracts from it.
 You will create a more powerful impact if you take extra care when:

 It’s About Your Viewer

 Once you have clarified and defined who your target audience is, you then need to put yourself in your viewers’ shoes.
 Present an image that is congruent with the expectations of your audience.
 Your wardrobe, jewelry, and styling must add to your authority and credibility.